vibrantlychee/thesis-code/to-do.md

-# General
+# Programming Component
-- [ ] Implement Griffith, Pomerance & Gauthier (2019) - Forecasting Chaotic Systems
-with Very Low Connectivity Reservoir Computers
+`data.py`
 - [ ] Modify `data.generate_**()` functions washout code.
 Either according to
 Griffith (2019) or moving spatial average (to ensure it has converged on the attractor)

+Implement Griffith, Pomerance & Gauthier (2019) - Forecasting Chaotic Systems with Very Low Connectivity Reservoir Computers:
+- [x] Internal reservoir construction
+- [x] Reservoir dynamics
+- [ ] Output layer
+- [ ] Forecasting
+- [ ] Bayesian optimisation vs use their parameters

-# Check Performance and Optimisation of Hyperparameters
+## Check Performance and Optimisation of Hyperparameters
 - [ ] Train on an IC -> test using just that IC -> RMSE (a bit higher)
 - [ ] Train on an IC -> test using another IC -> RMSE (a bit lower)

 Are the above in the same order of magnitude as Griffith (2019)?

+## Packaging into PyPi

-# Computational
+# Computational Component

 ## Distribution of Testing Error
 For each, keep the hyperparameters fixed.
 But the random matrices A, W_in are